 We often eat bun ca noodle soup for breakfast or lunch all year round, but when this noodle dish really shines is right after Tet holiday (Lunar New Year).
 Tet is the most important celebration in Vietnamese culture, and every family is full of holiday food with a lot of heavy and meaty dishes.
 As a result, we get tired of eating meat when the holiday ends and really appreciate a hot bowl of noodle soup with delicate, slightly sweet and sour broth made from fish bones and crispy fried fish toppings.

 The broth for bun ca is made from simmering fish scraps (bones or heads) of mild and white-fleshed fish.
 It is light, delicate and not overly fishy though you can still smell and taste the flavors of the sea.
 We can achieve this by rubbing the fish bones with salt and then rinsing them under water before simmering.
 After the simmering stage, tomatoes are added to add some acidity and sweetness to the broth and increase the umami of the dish.

-If you are unable to get fish bones, it’s fine to use pork bone stock.
+If you are unable to get fish bones, it’s fine to use pork bone stock in this fried fish noodle soup.
 However, I strongly recommend you to try the tomato dashi broth in my Fried fish cake noodle soup in tomato dashi broth recipe.
 It only requires kombu (kelp), katsuobushi (bonito flakes – shavings of dried, smoked skipjack tuna) and tomatoes.
 Kombu and katsuobushi are widely available at Asian grocery stores.
 Making dashi is simple and hassle-free, compared to simmering fish bones.
 Therefore, using dashi to make the broth reduces cooking time while the resulting clear broth also tastes as good as using fish bones.

 Vietnamese fried fish noodle soup (Bun ca)